EagleAction - Despite Penalties and Turnovers, BC Outlasts Louisville in Seesaw Matchup

 Louisville was gifted with brilliant field position.
 The Cardinals started at the BC 17-yard line and quickly found the end zone to go up, 16-14.
 Cunningham called his own number and scrambled into the paint from six yards out.

-Wide receiver Jaelen Gill helped BC answer.
-A pair of catches from the redshirt senior helped vault Eagles into Louisville territory.
+Gill helped BC answer.
+A pair of catches from the redshirt senior vaulted the Eagles into Louisville territory.
 From there, true freshman running back Alex Broome broke two arm tackles en route to a 40-yard touchdown.

 Cunningham's legs and a couple of BC penalties played a significant part in Louisville orchestrating a response of its own.
 Cunningham capped the series with an option play on 3rd-and-Goal that saw him fake the handoff and then the pass before galloping into the end zone to make it 23-21 prior to intermission.